ConatusForever/ConatusForever/README.md

 ## Things I am interested in or working on

-- 🛠️ I'm currently working on equity investing projects
+- 🏦 I'm currently working on equity investing projects
-- 📊 I'm always developing a personal project in Power BI.
+- 📊 I'm always developing a personal project in Power BI
 - 🌱 I'm open to collaborate on open-source end-to-end data projects
 - 📨 Ask me anything data related ... specifically with the tools Python, Power BI, SQL or PowerShell
 - 🗣️ Ask me about...
 Soft skills